Stateless Interception – High Performance and Scalable

 Cyral integrates with popular identity providers so you can apply policies to specific groups or individual users.
 It makes it easy to extend identity control to data cloud components that do not support SAML or OpenID integration.
 For example, with Cyral you can require 2FA checks before your users access very sensitive data.

 Cyral Policies can limit data access to specific tools, CIDR, containers or even time windows.
 This enables ephemeral access – you can allow engineers or contractors to temporarily access databases without worrying about password rotation or user management.
-The detailed policy syntax can be found here.
+The detailed policy syntax can be found u003ca href=u0022/docs/policyu0022u003eu003cuu003ehereu003c/uu003eu003c/au003e.

-Cyral is your last line of defense to directly monitor all data accesses and automatically detect threats targeted at your data mesh.
+Cyral is your last line of defense to directly monitor all data accesses and automatically detect threats targeted at your databases and data lakes.

 Threats are detected in real time, and alerts can be sent to tools of your choice

-Cyral implements the popular MITRE ATT&CK framework for classifying threats and measuring risk
+Cyral implements the popular MITRE ATTu0026CK framework for classifying threats and measuring risk

 Severity levels can be controlled using APIs, avoiding alert fatigue